 Who is eligible?

-To be eligible for the Forward Bound scholarship, you need to be a Health Promotion MSc applicant from one of the following countries:
+To be eligible for the Forward Bound Scholarship, you need to have been offered a place on the MSc Health Promotion course and be living and working in of the following countries:

-Afghanistan • Angola • Bangladesh • Benin • Bhutan • Bolivia • Burkina Faso • Burundi • Cabo Verde • Cambodia • Cameroon • Central African Republic • Chad • Comoros • Democratic Republic of the Congo • Congo • Côte d'Ivoire • Djibouti • Arab Republic of Egypt • El Salvador • Eritrea • Ethiopia • Federated States of Micronesia • Gambia • Georgia • Ghana • Guinea • Guinea-Bissau • Haiti • Honduras • India • Indonesia • Kenya • Kiribati • Democratic People's Republic of Korea • Kosovo • Kyrgyz Republic • Lao People's Democratic Republic • Lesotho • Liberia • Madagascar • Malawi • Mali • Mauritania • Moldova • Mongolia • Morocco • Mozambique • Myanmar • Nepal • Nicaragua • Niger • Nigeria • Pakistan • Papua New Guinea • Philippines • Rwanda • Sāo Tomé and Principe • Senegal • Sierra Leone • Solomon Islands • Somalia • South Sudan • Sri Lanka • Sudan • Swaziland • Syrian Arab Republic • Tajikistan • Tanzania • Timor-Leste • Togo • Tunisia • Uganda • Ukraine • Uzbekistan • Vanuatu • Vietnam • West Bank and Gaza • Yemen • Zambia • Zimbabwe
+Afghanistan • Angola • Bangladesh • Benin • Bhutan • Bolivia • Burkina Faso • Burundi • Cabo Verde • Cambodia • Cameroon • Central African Republic • Chad • Comoros • Democratic Republic of the Congo • Congo • Côte d'Ivoire • Djibouti • Arab Republic of Egypt • El Salvador • Eritrea • Eswatini • Ethiopia • The Gambia • Ghana • Guinea • Guinea-Bissau • Haiti • Honduras • India • Indonesia • Kenya • Kiribati • Democratic People's Republic of Korea • Kyrgyz Republic • Lao People's Democratic Republic • Lesotho • Liberia • Madagascar • Malawi • Mali • Mauritania • Federated States of Micronesia • Moldova • Mongolia • Morocco • Mozambique • Myanmar • Nepal • Nicaragua • Niger • Nigeria • Pakistan • Papua New Guinea • Philippines • Rwanda • Sāo Tomé and Principe • Senegal • Sierra Leone • Solomon Islands • Somalia • South Sudan • Sudan • Syrian Arab Republic • Tajikistan • Tanzania • Timor-Leste • Togo • Tunisia • Uganda • Ukraine • Uzbekistan • Vanuatu • Vietnam • West Bank and Gaza • Yemen • Zambia • Zimbabwe.

 How to apply